linux4sam/egt/docs/src/layout.md

 @section layout_intro Layout

 There are two main ways to layout widgets: @b Fixed and @b Fluid.
-These are not mutually exclusive within the same application and can easily be mised together.
+These are not mutually exclusive within the same application and can easily be mixed together.

 @par Fixed
 The first is absolute position and sizing.
 This is limiting and usually less